-- 12.6.5 During construction of the Proposed Development topsoil will be stripped and stored on Site.
-On completion of construction, stored topsoil will be re-used where possible in on-site landscaping.
-Any excess topsoil may need to be removed from Site for re-use elsewhere but it is expected that it will be retained and reused beneficially on Site. - 12.6.6 The sensitivity of the soil on the Site is considered to be medium and the magnitude of the impact is considered to be low.
-The effect to soil resources is therefore considered to be minor adverse (not significant). - Impacts on Construction Workers - 12.6.7 During the construction phase of the Proposed Development, the construction workers are potentially at risk of short term exposure to potential contaminants in Made Ground via dermal, inhalation and ingestion pathways.
+- 12.6.6 During construction of the Proposed Development topsoil will be stripped and stored on Site.
+On completion of construction, stored topsoil will be re-used where possible in on Site landscaping.
+Any excess topsoil may need to be removed from Site for re-use elsewhere but it is expected that it will be retained and reused beneficially on Site. - 12.6.7 The sensitivity of the soil on the Site is considered to be medium and the magnitude of the impact is considered to be low.
+The effect to soil resources is therefore considered to be minor adverse (not significant).

+Impacts on Construction Workers

+- 12.6.8 During the construction phase of the Proposed Development, the construction workers are potentially at risk of short term exposure to potential contaminants in Made Ground via dermal, inhalation and ingestion pathways.
 Asbestos could be encountered during the construction phase although none has been identified in previous ground investigations.
-Chemical testing of soils undertaken in the previous investigations reported by RSK (see Section 12.4 Baseline Conditions (Previous Ground Investigation) above) indicated the presence of localised, trace concentrations of heavy fractions (C21 C25) aromatic and aliphatic TPH and PAH. - 12.6.8 During the construction phase of the Proposed Development, the use of heavy equipment and activities such as excavation, backfilling and compaction may disturb the soil and mobilise potentially contaminated materials and asbestos containing materials if found to be present. - 12.6.9 In addition construction workers may be exposed to ground gases when working in confined spaces from on-Site sources (e.g. Made Ground material) or via migration from off-Site sources (if their presence is confirmed by future ground investigation). - 12.6.10 The sensitivity of construction workers has been classed as high but as the magnitude of the impact is very low except for workers in confined spaces at risk of asphyxiation and explosion due to accumulations of ground gas (if present).
-The effect on construction workers during the construction phase of the Proposed Development is considered to be minor adverse (not significant) for all except workers in confined spaces where the construction effect is major adverse (significant) without mitigation if ground gases are present.
+Chemical testing of soils undertaken in the previous investigations (see Section 12.4 Baseline Conditions (Previous Ground Investigation)) indicated the presence of localised, trace concentrations of heavy fractions ($C{21} C{25}$) aromatic and aliphatic TPH and PAH. - 12.6.9 During the construction phase of the Proposed Development, the use of heavy equipment and activities such as excavation, backfilling and compaction may disturb the soil and mobilise potentially contaminated materials and asbestos containing materials if found to be present. - 12.6.10 In addition construction workers may be exposed to ground gases when working in confined spaces from on-Site sources (e.g. Made Ground material) or via migration from off-Site sources. - 12.6.11 The sensitivity of construction workers has been classed as high but as the magnitude of the impact is generally very low the effect on construction workers during the construction phase of the Proposed Development is considered to be minor adverse (not significant).
+Workers in confined spaces are at risk of asphyxiation and explosion due to accumulations of ground gas (if present).
+For workers in confined spaces the construction effect is major adverse (significant) without mitigation if ground gases are present.